Segvicky/continuous-integration-cake/README.md

 [ec2]
 <EC2-IP> ansible_user=ubuntu

 I chose the EC2 IP by choosing an elastic Ip for my instance.This is a great alternative to fixing IP as it may change after a reboot of EC2 instance.
 This setting can be observed at EC2 Dashboard > Elastic IP.

-Moreso, I equally created another file at /etc/ansible/ansible.cfg.This is the main configuration file for ansible to run.
+Moreso, I equally created another file at /etc/ansible/ansible.cfg.

+This is the main configuration file for ansible to run.

 [defaults]